Planning for CloudBees CI on modern cloud platforms

 Determine what physical or virtual resources comprise your cluster and if auto-scaling is enabled.
 If auto-scaling is not enabled, determine the number and size of the servers that comprise the cluster.

 Auto-scaling is highly recommended to help with CPU and memory consumption.
-VMware Tanzu Kubernetes Grid Integrated Edition and OpenShift do not offer auto-scaling if running on-premises, so a larger infrastructure will be required in the beginning or more nodes/capacity will need to be added manually.
-For more information, see Cluster sizing and scaling.
+VMware Tanzu Kubernetes Grid Integrated Edition and OpenShift do not offer auto-scaling if running on-premises, so a larger infrastructure is required in the beginning or more nodes/capacity need to be added manually.
+For more information, refer to Cluster sizing and scaling.

 Verify that the servers in the CloudBees CI on modern cloud platforms cluster have direct external Internet access, or that an HTTP proxy is available.